electron/electron/docs/api/app.md

 * `settings` Object
   * `openAtLogin` boolean (optional) - `true` to open the app at login, `false` to remove the app as a login item.
 Defaults to `false`.
-  * `openAsHidden` boolean (optional) _macOS_ - `true` to open the app as hidden.
+  * `openAsHidden` boolean (optional) _macOS_ _Deprecated_ - `true` to open the app as hidden.
 Defaults to `false`.
 The user can edit this setting from the System Preferences so `app.getLoginItemSettings().wasOpenedAsHidden` should be checked when the app is opened to know the current value.
 This setting is not available on [MAS build s][mas-builds] or on macOS 13 and up.
   * `type` string (optional) _macOS_ - The type of service to add as a login item.
 Defaults to `mainAppService`.
 Only available on macOS 13 and up.
     * `mainAppService` - The primary application.
     * `agentService` - The property list name for a launch agent.
 The property list name must correspond to a property list in the app’s `Contents/Library/LaunchAgents` directory.
     * `daemonService` string (optional) _macOS_ - The property list name for a launch agent.
 The property list name must correspond to a property list in the app’s `Contents/Library/LaunchDaemons` directory.
     * `loginItemService` string (optional) _macOS_ - The property list name for a login item service.
 The property list name must correspond to a property list in the app’s `Contents/Library/LoginItems` directory.
+  * `serviceName` string (optional) _macOS_ - The name of the service.
+Required if `type` is non-default.
+Only available on macOS 13 and up.
   * `path` string (optional) _Windows_ - The executable to launch at login.
     Defaults to `process.execPath`.
   * `args` string[] (optional) _Windows_ - The command-line arguments to pass to